Gamergotten/Megalograph/README.md

 to get started, find a .bin file from one of the supported halos (halo reach, halo 4 or halo 2A)

+you could also look for the bin files provided by the tool (like the blank 2A one)

 open that with megalograph (with the "open .bin" button on the main toolbar)

 once you've got that, hit decompile. (it may take a while, im not the best programmer lol)